Lockdown Easing Resources Update

 - Talk Works

 - Livewell southwest 24/7 helpline for adults and young people

 - The Good Grief Trust are able to offer bereavement support and an NHS bereavement helpline is available from 8am-8pm to support families during the Covid pandemic

-It is important to keep active both for physical and mental health during this time, here are some ideas for your home workouts
+It is important to keep active both for physical and mental health during this time.

 - Move it or Lose it are running live exercise classes for older people on their Facebook page every weekday at 2.30pm.
 Other exercise videos can also be viewed on their YouTube channel.